SQream/sqream_docs/reference/sql/sql_syntax/literals.rst

 Examples
 ------------

-The following are all examples of regular string literals:
+The following are some examples of regular string literals:

 .. code-block:: postgres